 Children’s Bureau leaders and staff—past and present—speak passionately about their commitment to the Bureau’s work and how that passion translates into better outcomes for children, families, and communities.
 The series also includes seven spotlight videos on key topics.
 Available in English and en Español.

-The Children's Bureau is headed by the Acting Associate Commissioner.
-The Acting Associate Commissioner advises the Commissioner of the Administration on Children, Youth and Families (ACYF) on matters related to child welfare, including child abuse and neglect, child protective services, family preservation and support, adoption, foster care, and independent living.
+The Children's Bureau is headed by the Associate Commissioner.
+The Associate Commissioner advises the Commissioner of the Administration on Children, Youth and Families (ACYF) on matters related to child welfare, including child abuse and neglect, child protective services, family preservation and support, adoption, foster care, and independent living.
 The Children's Bureau recommends legislative and budgetary proposals, operational planning system objectives and initiatives, and projects and issue areas for evaluation, research, and demonstration activities.
 It also represents ACYF in interagency activities to initiate and implement projects affecting children and families.

 The Children's Bureau is composed of eight divisions and teams.
 These groups work to support the mission of the Children's Bureau through various activities that promote safe and stable families.

 The Children’s Bureau is the first federal agency within the U.S. Government—and in fact, the world—to focus exclusively on improving the lives of children and families.
 Since its creation by President Taft in 1912, the bureau has tackled some of our nation’s most pressing social issues.

 The Children's Bureau is involved in initiatives and events that provide for the safety, permanency, and well-being of children and families.
 The following resources provide up-to-date information on a variety of issues related to child welfare.